-Potential exhibitors are advised that contests, lotteries, raffles, and games of chance may not be conducted without prior approval of the APA exhibit sales department.
-For more information on conducting a contest, lottery, raffle, or game of chance, refer to the APA Exhibitor Prospectus under the heading “Optimize Your Exhibit Experience.”
+Potential exhibitors are advised that contests, lotteries, raffles, and games of chance may not be conducted without prior approval of the APA Exhibit Sales Department.
+For more information on conducting a contest, lottery, raffle, or game of chance, refer to “Optimize Your Exhibit Experience."

 Exhibiting of educational programs in the APA Exhibit Hall is restricted to those schools or other institutions fully accredited by regional or other institutional accrediting associations recognized by the U.S. Department of Education.
 In addition, for those areas of professional psychology where APA or CPA accreditation is currently provided (e.g., clinical, counseling, school, combined), APA will restrict exhibiting to only APA- and CPA-accredited programs.
 Those programs accredited by either the American Psychological Association or the Canadian Psychological Association must state that they are APA- or CPA-accredited in their exhibit materials and include contact information for the APA or CPA Accreditation Office.